OliverZhai1515/ADV-2cls-Task/README.md

 - Fan, Li, Wei Li, and Xiaohui Cui. **"Deepfake-image anti-forensics with adversarial examples attacks."** Future Internet 13.11 (2021): 288.

+- Hussain, Shehzeen, et al. **"Adversarial deepfakes: Evaluating vulnerability of deepfake detectors to adversarial examples."** Proceedings of the IEEE/CVF winter conference on applications of computer vision.
+2021.

+- Li, Dongze, et al. **"Exploring adversarial fake images on face manifold."** Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+2021.

 2022

 - Shahriyar, Shaikh Akib, and Matthew Wright. **"Evaluating robustness of sequence-based deepfake detector models by adversarial perturbation."** Proceedings of the 1st Workshop on Security Implications of Deepfakes and Cheapfakes.
+2022.

+- Jia, Shuai, et al. **"Exploring frequency adversarial attacks for face forgery detection."** Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2022.

 2023